Everything You Need to Know About Salicylic AcidMay 16, 2023

 Our Favorite Products With Salicylic Acid

-When bumpy, rough skin becomes a major concern, reach for an exfoliating lotion to address the issue.
+If bumpy, rough skin is one of your major skincare concerns, reach for an exfoliating lotion to address the issue.
 Our recommendation?
 The CeraVe SA Lotion for Rough & Bumpy Skin.
 Powered by three essential ceramides, salicylic acid and vitamin D, this lotion works to exfoliate and moisturize your skin, all while helping to restore the protective skin barrier.

 For a soothing cleanse that will help balance out the skin, opt for this formula with salicylic acid and blue tansy.
 It will soothe redness, irritation, active breakouts and leave your skin feeling cleansed and clear.